-Convert Radians to Gradians
+Radians to Gradians Conversion

 How to Convert Radians to Gradians

-A radian is the measurement of the angle from the start to the end of an arc equal to the radius of the circle.
+A radian is the measurement of angle equal to the start to the end of an arc divided by the radius of the circle or arc.
 1 radian is equal to 180/π, or about 57.29578°.
 There are about 6.28318 radians in a circle.
-The radian is the standard SI unit of measurement for an angle.

-A grad, more specifically a gradian, is equal to 1/400 of a circle or 9/10°.
-The grad simplifies the measurements of right angles, as 90° is equal to 100 grad.
+This unit simplifies the measurements of right angles, as 90° is equal to 100 gradians.